davidetaibi/sonarqube-anti-patterns-code-smells/README.md

 ##  Licence

-GNU Public License v2.
+GNU Public License v3.

 ##  Compatibility
-This plug-in has been tested with Sonarqube 5.4 and 5.5
+This plug-in has been tested with Sonarqube 6.3 and 6.7

 ##  How to install

--- Copy the Antipatterns jar file in the plugins folder of your Sonarqube installation.
+1. Copy  jar file in the plugins folder of your Sonarqube installation.

--- Restart the Sonarqube process in your machine.
+2. Restart the Sonarqube process in your machine.

--- Add a widget to visualize code smells and anti-patterns (Configure widget -> add widget)
+3. Add plugin rules to your Quality Profile.
+They can be filtered by repository or tag name:
+    1. _Repository:_ "Code-smell rules repository Java"
+    2. _Tags:_ "antipattern","code-smell"

 ## Roadmap
-We are planning to extend the plug-in in the next months.
-However, any help is highly appreciated ;-)

-* Dedicated widget
-**  In the current version, a custom widget must be manually created (Custom Widget - Add Widget)
-* Increase analysis performances
+* Increasing analysis performances
-* Standalone implementation (whithout the ptidej-5 libraries)
+* Standalone implementation (without the ptidej-5 libraries)
-* Empirical study to test the code smells effectiveness
+* Empirical study to test the code smell effectiveness

 ##References
-<a name="myfootnote1">1</a>Fowler, Martin.
+<a name="myfootnote1">1</a>: Fowler, Martin.
 "CodeSmell". http://martinfowler.com/.
 Retrieved July 2014